 Square Terminal has a year’s warranty.
 If required, a next-business-day hardware replacement is available in metro areas.
 But wait – there’s more.
 You’re also free to change your mind and get a full refund within the 30-day cooling-off period.

 In truth, customer reviews are mixed.
 Many users complain about poor service, account verification issues and funds being held.
-That said, such complaints are typical of payment companies.
-Many more users are positive about the ease of use, affordability and next-day transfers.
+Such complaints are typical of payment companies.
+Many more users are positive about the ease of use, affordability and fast transfers.

 Getting started

 It’s very easy to get started with a Square EFTPOS machine.
-Just fill in an online sign-up form, submitting business, personal and bank account details to be verified by Square.
+Just fill in an online sign-up form and submit the requested business, personal and bank account details to be verified by Square.
 The following business entities are usually accepted:

 - Companies